jituvrma007/uiAutomation/README.md

 * WebDriver factory - Implemented to initiate the driver from the available pool and close respectively.
 </br></br>

-* Encapsulation layers like test data, logic of tests, actions on web pages and so on using page object pattern, driven by test data.
+* Encapsulation layers like test data, logic of tests, actions on web pages and so on using page object pattern, data driven framework.
 </br></br>

 * Run tests in parallel mode - yes from test suite xml file, am passing "parallel="methods" which will do this.
 However I have kept the thread count to 1 by default.